Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Preliminaries

 \section{Preliminaries}

 In this section we recall some facts on involved function and distribution spaces as well as on pseudo-differential operators.
-In Subsection Subsections \ref{subsec1.2} and \ref{subsec1.3} the definitions and basic properties for Gelfand-Shilov, Pilipovi{\'c} spaces.
-Thereafter we discuss in Subsection \ref{subsec1.5} the Bargmann transform and recall some topological spaces of entire functions or power series expansions on $\cc d$.
-The section is concluded with a review of some facts on pseudo-differential operators.
+In Subsections \ref{subsec1.2} and \ref{subsec1.3} we give definitions and review some basic properties for Gelfand-Shilov spaces, Pilipovi{\'c} spaces and the spaces in \eqref{Eq:IntroBspaces}.
+Thereafter we discuss in Subsection \ref{subsec1.3} the Bargmann transform and recall some topological spaces of entire functions or power series expansions on $\cc d$.
+The section is concluded with a review of some facts on pseudo-differential operators, Toeplitz operators, Wick and anti-Wick operators.